-- To educate the congregation as to how they can provide a financial heritage that enables FUMC Benton to maintain and grow its services and programs in support of God’s work.
+To educate the congregation as to how they can provide a financial heritage that enables FUMC Benton to maintain and grow its services and programs

-- To steer the FUMC Benton legacy initiative in a positive manner.
+To direct the FUMC Benton legacy initiative in a positive manner.

 The legacy funds will be utilized for church programs, long term facility and equipment repairs or replacement, and facility and/or equipment additions.
 It will not be utilized to fund the church’s general budget.

 Legacy Fund Plans